 We are proud of the strong relationship we have with parents and use this positively to ensure that children have a joint support approach to make good progress in school.
 We strive to build positive links with the parents of each child, by keeping them informed about how the children are being taught, and how well each child is progressing.

-By the end of Reception we aim for children to confidently display the Characteristics of Learning and for all pupils to have made at least expected progress from their starting points.
+By the end of their year in Reception, we aim for children to confidently display the Characteristics of Learning and for all pupils to have made at least expected progress from their starting points.
 Most pupils will have reached the good level of development in the EYFS profile, with some pupils exceeding this level.